 Policyholders who may be facing the possibility of an adverse judgment in excess of their insurance policy limits should contact Ehline Law Firm for free case evaluation that will fairly show whether your case may be a verdict in excess of policy or otherwise expose yourself to an uninsured loss and without evidence necessary to prove their insurance company failed to protect their interests.

 In determining whether your insurance company acted unreasonably or without proper cause, you may consider whether the defendant did not attempt in good faith to reach a prompt, fair, and equitable settlement of the injured plaintiff’s claim after liability had become reasonably clear.

 Under California law, an insurer’s duty is to make reasonable efforts to settle lawsuits against its insured.
 The law imposes a responsibility to protect the insured from exposure to liability limits (Murphy v.
 Allstate Ins.
 Co.(1976) 17 Cal.3d 937, 941.)

 This duty ensures that the insured does not suffer as a result of the insurer’s gamble (Id.)
 Thus, the insurance company’s duty to settle protects the policyholder by imposing the risk of a verdict above policy limits where the insurer rejects a reasonable settlement offer on the insurance company.

-If you have an opportunity to settle your case within policy limits.
-But the insurance company refuses, you must consider seeking independent legal advice from a legal with several years of experience and an indisputable track record.
+Suppose you have an opportunity to settle your case within policy limits.
+But if the insurance company refuses, you must seek independent legal advice from a lawyer with several years of experience and an indisputable track record.